 Hire a local attorney that can prepare documents for you, such as corporate governance, duration of existence, and more.
-They can explain many employment, compensation, and benefit laws in Mexico.
+They can explain many employment, compensation, and benefits laws in Mexico.
 You should get every document notarized and establish a power of attorney for your subsidiary.

 Mexico Subsidiary Laws

 As soon as you establish a subsidiary, you must comply with all Mexico subsidiary laws — including zoning, environmental regulations, health and sanitary issues, and immigration.

 Taxes are one of the most significant aspects of Mexico’s subsidiary law.
 Typically, the home company in the US will receive a tax credit for any income, dividends, and withholding taxes paid to the Mexican government.
 However, it is important to stay compliant with all tax laws in Mexico to avoid costly fines.
 You must enroll as an employer with Mexican Social Security and register for taxes.